Staff

 Daphne Hachey - Programming Coordinator

-Daphne is a VIU graduate with education related to supporting people with diverse needs, she has used this education to work in schools, childcare programs.When she is not at the Maritime Centre Daphne works an as a restorative justice practioner in the local middle school and doing casework with Cowichan Restorative Justice.
+Daphne is a VIU graduate with education related to supporting people with diverse she has used this education to work in schools, childcare programs.
+When she is not at the Maritime Centre, Daphne works a restorative justice liaison schools and in community with Cowichan Restorative Justice.

-Get in touch with Daphne with inquiries any general inquiries about the CWBS, Childrens activities, events, facility bookings and volunteering! cwbs@classicboats.org
+Get in touch with Daphne with inquiries any general inquiries about the CWBS, Children’s activities, events, facility bookings and volunteering! cwbs@classicboats.org

 Tony Owen - Ways Operator/ Outboard Motor Wizard